dictee: bells fall a peal to sky

 Conceived, choreographed and performed by Soomi Kim, created in collaboration with director Suzi Takahashi, music by Jen Shyu.
-With Kiyoko Kashiwagi and Diana Oh, lighting design by Lucrecia Briceno, assistant director Leta Tremblay, video by Eric Jiaju Lee, sound design by Jay Spriggs, additional music composed ad recorded by Adam Rogers.
+With Kiyoko Kashiwagi and Diana Oh, lighting design by Lucrecia Briceno, assistant director Leta Tremblay, video by Eric Jiaju Lee and Christina McClain, sound design by Jay Spriggs, additional music composed ad recorded by Adam Rogers.
 Text from Cha's Dictee.

 * all photos at the Women Center Stage (WCS) by Hunter Canning.